 But then, I came back.”

 Can a miscarried soul reincarnate?

-Could little Dorothy possibly be remembering a real situation that occurred before her physical birth?
-What do you think?
+Could little Dorothy possibly be remembering a real situation that occurred before birth?

-Pre-birth research goes beyond-the-five-normal-senses to discover a cosmic, interconnected, spiritual perspective to answer this question.
-We need to look at spiritual experiences that reveal the “behind-the-scenes” activities related to the mundane and seemingly unrelated experiences of our lives.
-We need to look into the world of the Soul.
+Pre-birth research goes beyond-the-five-normal-senses to discover an answer to this question.
+Spiritual experiences reveal the “behind-the-scenes” activities related to the mundane and seemingly unrelated experiences of our lives.
+We need to look into the world of the soul.

-One source to consider is the innocently-shared pre-birth memories of children who are much too young to have been privy to their mother’s previous miscarriage or abortion:
+One source to consider is the memories of children who are much too young to have been privy to their mother’s previous miscarriage or abortion:

 A little girl is sitting on the kitchen floor playing with her doll, while Mom is preparing dinner.

 Out of the blue, the little girl looks up at Mom and says: “Mom, remember when I was in your tummy but you were too young to have me and so you went to this place and they took me out of your tummy?”

 Mom nearly dropped what she was holding, because her teenage abortion was a major family secret that certainly was not shared with her daughter.

 A few minutes later, the little girl looked back up to her Mom with a big smile and said: “I am so glad I could come back again to be your little girl!”